 The best way of manually generating oxygen in aquariums is by pouring water from a higher position.
 Because pouring water from a moderate height has proved to add oxygen to the water you pour.

-The water will gather up air and drive oxygen in the aquarium as it travels.
+The water will gather up air and drive oxygen into the aquarium as it travels.
 Depending on the height you choose to pour the water from and the number of times you repeat the procedure, the oxygen amount will vary.

 For this procedure,